n0-computer/iroh/iroh-node-util/README.md

 # iroh-node-util

-This crate provides utilities to build binaries containing an iroh-net endpoint.
+This crate provides utilities to build binaries containing an iroh endpoint.

 # License